27 Best Things To Do in Budapest

 Whether you want to relax or find some respite between excursions, taking a break at Vörösmarty Square will allow you to experience the beauty of this iconic public space.
 Located in the heart of the historic centre, this square is a popular meeting place for locals and visitors alike.

-Vörösmarty is famous for being home to Café Gerbeaud, a historic Budapest coffee house.
+Vörösmarty is famous for being the home of Café Gerbeaud, a historic Budapest coffee house.
 Sitting on its terraces and enjoying a coffee or a delicious cake is a typical local experience.

 18. Enter a "ruin pub"